 *If you have asthma or are sensitive, take breaks from the waterpark.
 You can enjoy the many offerings at Great Wolf Lodge.
 There are even signs in the water area giving this suggestion.

 *If you absolutely have to have your phone, bring a waterproof casing to carry it around in.

 *Bring water shoes if you do not want to walk around barefoot.
 You will be walking up a lot of steps and can’t go down slides with flip flops.

 *Bring your own life jacket if you don’t want to use the ones provided at the park.

 *If going with very little ones, make sure you have adult help.
 Kids may want to split off at times and this will be doable with another adult and set of eyes.

 *For moms, a tankini with board shorts is your most comfortable bet for walking around in a bathing suit all day.

 *Check your bill upon receipt.
 We had a wristband that was used as a room key and also to purchase items at Great Wolf Lodge.
-We noted that a $60 charge was made to our room for a restaurant in the Lodge where we never ate.
-We called Great Wolf Lodge and they took the charge off of our bill.
+My husband found that a $60 charge was made to our room for a restaurant in the Lodge where we never ate.
+He called Great Wolf Lodge and they took the charge off of our bill.
 No explanation was given, which leads me to wonder how frequently this happens.

 In conclusion, Great Wolf Lodge in Anaheim is a great place to take the family.
 I think that it is worth the money if you take full advantage of all that it has to offer.
 Be prepared to get some exercise climbing those stairs and screaming as you zip down the slides.
 And of course, get ready for your family members to become friends if they are not already.
 Sorry, I just had to add that in.